Tana Toraja Regency: Religion

-Based on data from the Ministry of Home Affairs in 2021, it is noted that the majority of Tana Toraja's population adheres to Christianity, namely 85.94%, of which Protestantism is 69.49% and Roman Catholic is 16.45%.
-Most of the others are Islam, namely 12.17%, then Hinduism 1.71%, Buddhism 0.17% and others 0.01%.
+Based on data from the Ministry of Home Affairs in 2021, it is noted that a large majority of Tana Toraja's population (85.94%) adhered to Christianity, including 69.49% following Protestantism and 16.45% Roman Catholicism.
+Most of the remaining population (12.17%) followed Islam, with smaller minorities adhering to Hinduism (1.71%) and Buddhism (0.17%) and other faiths (0.01%).

 Tourism

 Tourist attractions

-Tana Toraja is one of the tourist destinations or tourist destinations with a cultural background in Indonesia, especially in the province of South Sulawesi.
 The life of the indigenous people, namely the Toraja people, as well as a unique culture, makes this highland area in South Sulawesi chosen by tourists to see and learn Toraja culture.

 In 1974, Tongkonan Siguntu' dirara (traditional ceremony / Rambu Tuka') was attended by delegates from 60 foreign countries who attended the PATA conference in Jakarta in 1974.
 Since then Toraja has become known as a cultural tourism destination in Indonesia.

 Buntu Kalando

 Tongkonan/house where Puang Sangalla' (king of Sangalla') lives.
 As the resting place of Puang Sangala' and also the palace where the government of the Sangalla' kingdom was managed at that time, Tongkonan Buntu Kalando had the title "tando tananan langi' lantangna Kaero tongkonan layuk".
 Currently Tongkonan Buntu Kalando is used as a museum to store prehistoric objects and relics of the Sangalla kingdom.